 Abstract:

-Algae cell detection is of great significance for ecosystem monitoring, and currently algal cell detection still relies on manual labor, which is not only time-consuming and laborious, but also consumes a large amount of cost.
-In this study, computer-aided detection is combined with the Transformer target detection model and used for the microalgae cell detection task.
-To address the problem of blurred microalgae cell features, we design a feature-enhanced convolution module incorporating RFA and CA, and select three different backbones, namely, ResNet50, ResNet34, and ResNet18, for the experiments.
-The experimental results show that the improved model obtains the highest accuracy of 87.6%, 73.3%, 85.7%, 95.2%, 97.7% and 99.0% for six microalgae, namely,
+Algae cell detection is of great significance for ecosystem monitoring, and currently algal cell detection still relies on manual identification, which is not only time-consuming and labor-intensive, but also incurs substantial costs.
+In this study, computer-aided detection is combined with a Transformer-based target detection model for microalgae cell detection task.
+To address the issue of blurred features in microalgae cell, we design a feature-enhanced convolutional module that combines Receptive Field Attention (RFA) and Coordinate Attention (CA).
+Experiments are conducted using three different backbones, namely, ResNet50, ResNet34, and ResNet18.
+The results show that the improved model obtains the highest accuracy of 87.6%, 73.3%, 85.7%, 95.2%, 97.7% and 99.0% for six microalgae:

 Platymonas,